[BoDD logo]

 References

 • Bardel S (1935) Les dermatoses par bois toxiques.
-Thesis, Paris.
-Cited by Hausen (1970)
+[Toxic wood dermatoses].
+Paris: Libraire Le François

 • Cleland JB (1943) Plants, including fungi, poisonous or otherwise injurious to man in Australia.
-IV.
-Medical Journal of Australia ii: 161.
+Series IV.
+Medical Journal of Australia ii(9): 161–164 [doi] [url] [url-2]

 • Codd LEW (1951) Trees and Shrubs of the Kruger National Park.
 Union of South Africa, Department of Agriculture, Division of Botany and Plant Pathology.
 Botanical Survey Memoir No. 26.
-Pretoria: Government Printer [WorldCat]
+Pretoria: Government Printer [WorldCat] [url]

 • Forbes PD, Urbach F, Davies RE (1977) Phototoxicity testing of fragrance raw materials.
-Food and Cosmetics Toxicology 15(1): 55-60 [doi] [url]
+Food and Cosmetics Toxicology 15(1): 55–60 [doi] [url] [pmid]

 • Freise FW (1936) Vergiftungen durch Brasilianische Werkhölzer.
 I [Poisoning by Brazilian timbers.
 I].
 Sammlung von Vergiftungsfällen 7: C1-C8 [doi] [url]

 • Genders R (1972) A History of Scent.
-London: Hamilton.
+London: Hamilton [doi] [WorldCat] [url] [url-2]

 • Grieve M (1931) A Modern Herbal.
-The medicinal, culinary, cosmetic and economic properties, cultivation and folk-lore of herbs, grasses, fungi, shrubs & trees with all their modern scientific uses, 1 & 2.
-London: Jonathan Cape [WorldCat] [url]
+The medicinal, culinary, cosmetic and economic properties, cultivation and folk-lore of herbs, grasses, fungi, shrubs & trees with all their modern scientific uses, Vols 1 & 2.
+London: Jonathan Cape [WorldCat] [url] [url-2]

 • Hartmann A, Schlegel H (1980) Durch Holz verursachte Gesundheitsschäden in der Schweiz.
 [Health hazards caused by wood in Switzerland].
 Schweizerische Medizinische Wochenschrift 110(8): 278-281 [pmid]